moh1122/moh1122/README.md

 ## 🚀 About Me

 - 🔭 Currently working at CYPHER Learning
-- ☁️ Working on Azure, Kubernetes, LMS scalability, and AI-powered education solutions
+- ☁️ Working on Azure, AWS, Kubernetes, LMS scalability, and AI-powered education solutions
 - 📱 iOS Developer with apps published on the App Store
 - 🤖 Exploring AI Agents, Gemini AI, and autonomous student success systems
 - ₿ Bitcoin enthusiast and fintech builder
-- 🌍 Based in Doha, Qatar

 ---

 ## 🛠️ Tech Stack